Mentorship: how to's

 When mentors choose protégés they typically look for 3 things:

 Your past behavior is the best indicator of your future behavior.
 This is the reason recruiters ask behavioral questions in interviews, and why you should seek to build a favorable reputation.

+Potential mentors need to see promise in you.
 Mentoring is an investment.
-People with greater experience and achievements than your own have earned it, many times the hard way.
+People with greater experience and achievements than your own have earned them, many times the hard way.
 They don’t have a big surplus of time and energy to waste.
-Potential mentors need to see some promise in you.

 You don’t have to be brilliant.
 They know you wouldn’t need them if you had already reached the expert level.
 But you need to have a genuinely promising skill set and attitude, and you need to highly respect their time by coming to each meeting prepared and ready to learn.

-Being committed means you are faithful in keeping appointments.
+Being committed to a mentoring relationship means you are faithful in keeping appointments.
 You make the relationship a priority.
 You protect confidentialities.
 You consider your mentor’s reputation in addition to your own.

 It’s a great idea to establish basic ground rules at the front end of a formal mentoring relationship so you have a clear understanding of what your mentor expects from you.
 This will eliminate most awkward situations where you disappoint because you didn’t know what was expected, or conversely, that they disappoint you because they didn't know what you expected.